 For anyone looking to take out a loan, it is important to understand options—and even those with a substandard credit score have them.
-A bad credit loan is one such option for those who need cash, but are lacking in credit.
+A bad credit loan is one of those options for someone who needs cash, but has bad credit.

 What is a Bad Credit Loan?

-A bad credit loan is a type of personal loan offered to borrowers with a low FICO score (anything below 630 is considered a “bad” score).
-There are different types of bad credit loans offered by numerous financial institutions, including banks, online lenders, and credit unions, amongst others.
+A bad credit loan is a type of personal loan offered to borrowers with a low FICO score (anything below 600 is considered a “bad” score).
+There are different types of bad credit loans offered by numerous financial institutions, including banks, online lenders, and credit unions, among others.

 Unsecured and Secured Bad Credit Loans

 All bad credit loans fall under one of two basic categories: unsecured and secured.
 For an unsecured bad credit loan, a borrower must repay the loan according to contractual terms and conditions.
 Should they fail to do so, the lender can use a collections agency or other legal action to obtain the money owed.
 Unsecured bad credit loans include credit cards, personal installment loans, and student loans.

 For secured loans, a borrower will use an item that can be readily converted into cash—a home, a car, or a piece of jewelry—as collateral in order to “secure” the loan.
 If the borrower defaults on the loan, the lender can legally seize this item and sell it to recover their losses.
 Secured bad credit loans include car title loans, mortgages, and pawnshop loans.